uwplse/reincarnate-aec/README.md

 ## Getting started

-* Please download the `.ova` file from the link and open it with Virtual Box by going to `File -> import appliance` and giving the path to the `.ova` file and clicking on `continue`.
+* Please download the `.ova` file from this [link](https://drive.google.com/drive/folders/1aZIzL6ecCpOTF0jRpz7UUA9bD4hjoSbd?usp=sharing) and open it with Virtual Box by going to `File -> import appliance` and giving the path to the `.ova` file and clicking on `continue`.
 In the next window that pops up, click on `Import`.
 It should take a few minutes to import.

 * Next, please open the virtual machine image in virtual box by clicking on the green `Start` button.